chainwikinet/wikijs-yam-content/totalsupply.md

 - maximum supply is approximately 73,400,000 YAMS
 - approximately 51,500,000 YAMs have been distributed

-To get the current maximum supply, multiple 5,000,000 by [the most recent rebase scaling factor](/rebase).
+To get the current maximum supply, multiple 5,000,000 by [the most recent rebase scaling factor](/rebase) (the number in the column labeled `= 1 OG YAM`).

 # How to convert from YAM balance to OG YAMs?